 In late December, the fight against the Ebola outbreak in Liberia was showing success and the number of new cases was declining.
 Liberian medical and public health professionals had gained experience and expertise while the Liberian population had recognized the reality of Ebola and accepted the importance of reporting and isolating suspected cases, careful burial practices, and proper and frequent hand washing.
 With the arrival, although belated, of very large international organizations to fighting the Ebola outbreak, shortages of PPEs and other medical supplies began to abate.
-Furthermore, some of the Liberian organizations for support, sometimes becoming subcontractors.
+Furthermore, some of the Liberian organizations once assisted by FOL donations were turning directly to these international organizations for support, sometimes becoming subcontractors.
 In light of the changing conditions, the FOL Ebola Task Force was merged into FOL's Post-Ebola Task Force, chaired by Dr. Blidi Stemn.